classico-trad-ecletico/comparative-histories/chapter.md

 [@tafuri:1980sfera, 22].
-These specialist historians held that "dissecting" the "crises" of historical structures was thus more relevant to scholarship than studying style as a unified system [@palazzo:2021death].
+These specialist historians held that "dissecting" the "crises" of historical structures was thus more relevant to scholarship than studying style as a unified system.
 Hence, this form of historiography claimed the sobriquet "critical".